Classical Non-Relativistic Fractons: Identical fractons on a line

 \subsubsection{Limit cycles}

 We saw in \cref{sec:2particles} that fractonic trajectories for two particles ended up in an attractor in the position-velocity configuration space.
-For three particles, generic fracton trajectories asymptotically end up in a limit-cycle as shown in \cref{fig:classical_3limit} in configuration space.
+For three particles, generic fracton trajectories asymptotically end up in a limit cycle in configuration space as shown in \cref{fig:classical_3limit}.
 Just like attractors, Liouville's theorem forbids the presence of limit cycles in phase space which, for non-dipole-conserving systems where velocities are proportional to momenta, also implies the absence of limit cycles in configuration space.
 For fractons, this is no longer true and while \emph{mathematical} limit cycles are not to be found in phase space, consistent with Liouville's theorem, \emph{physical} limit cycles do appear in configuration space!